Roland McKeown: Colorado Avalanche

 As a free agent from the Hurricanes, McKeown was signed to a one-year, two-way contract with the Colorado Avalanche on July 28, 2021.
 In the 2021–22 season, McKeown was assigned by the Avalanche to play exclusively with AHL affiliate, the Colorado Eagles.
 In a top four role within the blueline of the Eagles, McKeown contributed with 3 goals and 20 points through 61 games.
 In elevating his play in the post-season, McKeown helped the Eagles advance to the Division finals in adding 8 assists through 9 games.

 Nashville Predators

 Unable to feature with the championship winning Avalanche, McKeown at the conclusion of his contract left as a free agent and was signed to a two-year, two-way contract with the Nashville Predators on July 13, 2022.

-San Diego Gulls
+AHL

 At the conclusion of his contract with the Predators, McKeown left the club by signing as a free agent to a two-year AHL contract with the San Diego Gulls, primary affiliate to the Anaheim Ducks, on July 2, 2024.

+Having played two seasons with San Diego, McKeown left at the conclusion of his contract, opting to continue his career in the AHL in signing a two-year contract with divisional rival the San Jose Barracuda, affiliate to the San Jose Sharks, on July 2, 2026.